Jbragantino/Sentiment-analysis/README.md

-# Sentiment-analysis
+# About

-Sentiment analysis using NLP technics with CNN-LSTM model
+Use NLP technics with CNN-LSTM model to classify between positive or negative 50K IMDB movie reviews from the dataset: https://www.kaggle.com/datasets/pawankumargunjan/imdb-review